cdsmith/votebot/README.md

 ### What it doesn't do (yet)

-- Most notably, there is **no persistence**.
-This is currently only suitable for short-term votes on the order of a few minutes.
-If the bot software is restarted for any reason, all data is lost and you'll need to restart your votes.
-I do intend to fix this, but not yet.
-- It doesn't implement multi-winner elections, or anything like open party-list methods that requires voters to make more than a single decision between candidates.
+- While basic multi-winner elections are supported via STV, more advanced multi-winner methods and open party-list methods that require voters to make more than a single decision between candidates are not yet implemented.
 - It doesn't look pretty.
 If that's your talent, I'd be grateful for your help.
 - A bunch of little usability things are missing: scheduling the end of the election, sending reminders, warning if a voter fills out and doesn't submit a ballot.